Anthony Mark Spencer: The Comancheros

 In one of his first acts as a chapter president, Spencer visited the United States to buy parts for Harley-Davidson motorcycles, which were both difficult and expensive to obtain in Australia at the time.
-The trip to the United States was Spencer's first visit outside of Australia as he until then he lived his entire life in New South Wales and Queensland.
+The trip to the United States was Spencer's first visit outside of Australia as until then he had lived his entire life in New South Wales and Queensland.
 In Albuquerque, New Mexico, Spencer met Ronnie Hodge, the president of the Bandidos Motorcycle Club whose headquarters are in Houston, Texas.
 When Hodge told him that he was willing to open a pipeline for selling both legitimate and stolen motorcycle parts in Australia, Spencer jumped at the chance and took him up on his offer.
 In return, Hodge wanted Spencer to export chemicals legal in Australia to the United States.
-At the time, P2P, one of the chemicals necessary for manufacture of amphetamines, were legal in Australia, but not in the United States.
+At the time, P2P, one of the chemicals necessary for manufacture of amphetamines, was legal in Australia, but not in the United States.
 The Bandidos wanted an alliance to have P2P smuggled into the United States to assist with manufacturing amphetamines, the market for which they dominated in Texas.
-Hodge had once served in the United States Marine Corps, and was able to form a strong rapport with the former sailor Spencer, who admitted to him that he found Ross to be too overbearing.
+Peter John Hill, the president of the Hells Angels Melbourne chapter, had been shipping P2P to the American Hells Angels, and Hodge wanted to copy that arrangement.
+Hodge offered to teach Spencer how to make amphetamine.
+Hodge had once served in the United States Marine Corps, and formed a strong rapport with the former sailor Spencer, who admitted to him that he found Ross to be too overbearing.
 Upon his return to Australia, Spencer was already talking about joining the Bandidos.